dalzilio/mcc/README.md

 ## Running the program

-The *mcc hlnet* command accepts PNML files for high-level nets provided by the MCC (also tagged as COL).
+The *mcc hlnet* command accepts PNML files for high-level nets provided by the Model-Checking Contest (also tagged as COL).
 These files generally have the name *model.pnml*.
 You can invoke the *hlnet* command on this file as follows.

 ```text
 $> mcc hlnet -i model.pnml